-Regulatory engagement ought to be based on a presumption in favour of stability which should prevail over the current approval process of synchronized accreditation to ensure compatibility across boards.
-A General Duty under the current Section 129 (1)^{xi} would embed such an approach.
+Regulatory engagement ought to be based on a presumption in favour of stability which should prevail over the current approval process of synchronised accreditation to ensure compatibility across boards.
+A General Duty under the current Section 129 (1) would embed a more acceptable approach into the process.